 Description:Chapel Porth Beach is a small sandy and pebble cove at the bottom of a narrow valley on the North Cornwall coast.
-At low tide the beach extends to an excellent wide beach at low tide.
-The sand at Chapel Porth is covered at high tide.
+At low tide the beach extends to an excellent wide beach which is popular with surfers.
+Note that the sand at Chapel Porth is completely covered at high tide.
 The coast path can be walked to St Agnes Head for spectacular views.
-The Wheal Coates mine can also be visited.
+On the coast path the Wheal Coates mine can also be visited.

 Safety:Signs warn of strong undercurrents, large breaking waves and risk of rock falls.
 There also is a risk of being cut off at high tide.
 Lifeguards in summer at Chapel Porth Beach.
 See Beach Safety Guide.

-Access:The car park is next to the beach, but there is a short walk over rocks to get to the sand, which is unsuitable for wheel chairs.
+Access:The car park is next to the beach, but there is a short walk over pebbles and rocks to get to the sand, which is unsuitable for wheel chairs.

 Dogs:Dogs are banned on Chapel Porth Beach from 1st July to 31st August (10am to 6pm).

 Directions:Chapel Porth is close to St Agnes which is 12 miles from Newquay and 9 miles from Redruth.
 Use the A30 from the east or west.
 At the Chiverton Cross roundabout (about 8 miles from Redruth) turn onto the B3277 which is the road to St Agnes (signposted to St Agnes).
 Approaching the outskirts of St Agnes at a mini roundabout turn left (signposted to Chapel Porth) and follow this road to Chapel Porth.